ACEnglish/adotto/regions/README.md

 Defining Repeats
 ================
 At this point, we have broad regions where we expect to find tandem-repeats.
-Now we want to actually annotate the tandem repeat motifs, as well as their exact positions and their copy nmber in the reference.
+Now we want to actually annotate the tandem repeat motifs, as well as their exact positions and their copy number in the reference.

 * chrom - chromosome
 * start - start position of the repeat